neo125874/MyVocabulary/README.md

 (Free Online Dictionary API : Yandex)~~

 ######you could get the synonym, definition, and example.(Free Online Dictionary API : Yandex & Worknik Developer Api)

+`Now with Yandex Translate, we have English to Chinese Vocabulary Translation`